Geetha63/MS-Teams-Scripts/TeamsLoginLogs/README.md

  # Procedure to run the script

-   To excute `DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles` download/copy and paste the script into powersell
+   To excute `TeamsLoginLogs` download/copy and paste the script into powersell

    Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script